A congestion levy applies to off-street private and public car parking spaces in inner Melbourne.

 How much is the levy?

-- For the category 1 area, the levy for each non-exempt parking space is $1410
+- Category 1 area - the levy for each non-exempt parking space is $1410

-- For the category 2 area, the levy for each non-exempt parking space is $1000
+- Category 2 area - the levy for each non-exempt parking space is $1000

 Levies are indexed annually for CPI.
-Adjusted levy amounts are released on this website in November each year.
+Adjusted levy amounts are published here in November each year.

 Generally, you need to register with us every time you become the owner of a public or private car park.